lfost42/BrailleOrder/README.md

 # BrailleSort

 A app that helps braille transcribers format the Special Symbols page.
 Identity and role based access allows users to file requests to update or modify the special symbols database.
-Admins may approve or deny the request after appropriate research.
+Admins may resolve the request after appropriate research.

 ![My App](./app.png)